ChawlaAvi/Question_Answering_on_SQuAD/README.md

 * **tk.py** : This python program provides the user with a GUI to give a passage and a question as an input and see what the               model has produced as its prediction.
 User can either give an input manually or select a random example from                 the dataset.
               Usage: python tk.py
-              Given below is an image of this progra
+              Given below is an image of this program
               ![GUI](gui.png)